dje-dev/Ceres/README.md

 ## Caveats

-In its first beta release, Ceres software and hardware requirements are fairly restrictive (Windows operating system, processors with AVX2, and NVIDIA GPUs).
+In its first beta release, Ceres software and hardware requirements are fairly restrictive (Windows operating system, processors with AVX, and NVIDIA GPUs).
 Currently the installation and configuration burden is fairly significant and only suggested for hardcore enthusiasts with substantial computer expertise.

 Initial testing suggests Ceres play quality is already highly competitive with